 I’ve been told that for kids under 10 years of age, riding up to 10 miles at a stretch is easily doable with a little training.
 I’ve personally experienced this; so long as you keep it fun and don’t talk up the challenge, 10 miles is pretty straightforward, if a bit slow.
 All the same, probably shooting for five miles or fewer is more easily attainable.
 Just getting them to ride is the first challenge.
 Once they can do that, four or five flattish miles shouldn’t be hard–and I’ve mapped many rides less than five miles in length.

-Another interesting riding tip I heard was that the kid rides on the sidewalk while the parent rides parallel to them in the street.
-The parent accompanies them across the intersection.
-Then, if the road seems quiet, the kid rides on the street until the road seems to be getting busy with car traffic, then back on the sidewalk.
 Personally, I’ve found this advice difficult to heed; generally no one protests if you’re following your kid slowly on the sidewalk and being polite about it.
 If there’s a difficulty with sidewalks, it’s that kids don’t seem to typically speak up when someone is in front of them, which can spook adults and cause kids to crash.
 For that reason, the road can be easier.
-Oh, and the person who gets hit or scared by your kid will yell at you, and the kid will be upset by the crashing and the yelling.
+Oh, and the person who gets hit or scared by your kid is going to yell at you, and the kid is going to be upset by the crashing and the yelling.
+It’s all a learning experience, a test, training.
+For something.